 1) a nickname to formal name dictionary, and

 Information about names in these dictionaries might be culled from existing dictionaries such as a social security registry of names, or previous search queries used, or names found on the Web.
 Uncommon names might also be added such as unusual spellings of names, place names used as peoples’ names, and names used in places like popular culture periodicals.

 Determining the Highest Ranked Name Variants

-There are a number of different algorithms that could be used to decide which variants of a name to use in a query expansion.
-The patent application describes a few options. including White Page Frequency, Statisitical Translation Models, and Session based Query Analysis.
+There are a number of different algorithms that could be used to decide which variants of a name to use in query expansion, to help people search for nicknames.
+The patent application describes a few options. including White Page Frequency, Statistical Translation Models, and Session based Query Analysis.

 White Page Frequency